 If you’ve got the time in your schedule, make a side trip to this coastal town about 30 minutes from Moncton.
-It’s outside of the Fundy region (located on the Acadian Coast), but the famous saltwater beach, educational boat cruises and World’s Largest Lobster make it a great stop for a family vacation.
+It’s outside of the Fundy region (located on the Acadian Coast), but the famous saltwater beach, educational boat cruises, a lobster interpretive eco-centre and the World’s Largest Lobster make it a great stop for a family vacation.

 While you’re there, splash into fun at Parlee Beach Provincial Park.

 You’ve heard all about them, now it’s time to experience the famous flowerpot rocks.
 This is where you’ll see the world’s highest tides rise a whopping 4 storeys high!

 Check out the interpretive centre and giant whale tail or the outdoor playground before being whisked down to the ocean floor on a tram ride.
 If you’re travelling with older kids, don’t forget to return at high tide to kayak around The Hopewell Rocks!